 Kunsthalle3000 is a project by Thomas Geiger.
 To date, it has been located in Vienna, Johannesburg, Geneva and Beirut.

-Support I want to become a millionaire, the financial backbone of Kunsthalle3000 with just €1 or become an official member for as little as €15 and you will receive a special I want to become a millionaire-Sheet dedicated to Kunsthalle3000.
+Starting with just €1 you can support I want to become a millionaire, the financial backbone of Kunsthalle3000.
+Or become an official member for as little as €15 and you will receive a special I want to become a millionaire-Sheet dedicated to Kunsthalle3000.